Trade directory · Waukesha metro · Wisconsin

 Insurance Minimums

-General liability minimum $300,000, workers compensation as required by state law for employees, bonding requirements vary by project size
+General liability minimum $300,000, workers compensation as required by Wisconsin law for employees.
+Many municipalities and commercial clients require $1 million general liability coverage.

 § C · Path to license